 Film in portrait mode (phone is upright).
 Try to get your head / shoulders at least in the video, close enough to make out your face clearly.
 You can also film with a laptop or tablet if that’s easier for you.

 Make a practice recording to listen to the sound quality.
 You may need to move the phone away from you to avoid distortion at loud moments.

 There are 4 backing tracks - one for each voice: the links are at the top of this page.

 The backing track starts with a short introduction then plays all 4 verses with a key change in the middle.
 You will hear my voice counting in at the start and in the bar where there is a key change.
 Just sing along to your own part.

 Have a few practice runs, then when you’re ready start recording.
 It’s important to stay in time with the backing track.
 If you want to try another part you can make a 2nd recording.
 It’s also useful to make several recordings of the same part, to make the choir sound fuller.

-When you’re happy with the result send it to John (address in e mail from Anna).
+When you’re happy with the result send it to John.
 Please mention in your mail which voice you are singing, particularly if you make more than one recording.
 If the file is very large you can send it using wetransfer.com.

-Please send your recordings to John by the 31st of October.
+Please send your recordings to John by the end of day 12 December.